adamralph/minver/README.md

   MINVERBUILDMETADATA: build.%APPVEYOR_BUILD_NUMBER%
 ```

 You can also specify build metadata in a version tag.
 If the tag is on the current commit, its build metadata will be used.
 If the tag is on an older commit, its build metadata will be ignored.
-Build metadata in the environment variable will be appended to build metadata in the tag.
+Build metadata in `MinVerBuildMetadata` will be appended to build metadata in the tag.

 ### Can I use the version calculated by MinVer for other purposes?